Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Abstract
 ==========

 Groundwater level data is a fundamental dataset for water resource and shallow water table hazard investigation, but the data are often held in a fragmented and diverse array of databases across New Zealand.
 Here we describe a National New Zealand dataset of depth to water and groundwater elevation data.
+This dataset has been made publicly available via a python package and is available at https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water.
+We have provided a pathway for future updates and for users to identify and flag issues with the dataset.
+We hope this dataset can save future researchers time and effort in collecting and processing groundwater level data and can be used for a range of applied science and research activities.